Accessibility for Hanover: BFSG Remediation and WCAG 2.2 Audits

 WCAG Audit and Assessment

 Systematic testing of your website or shop against WCAG 2.2 AA.
-Automated tests with Axe and Lighthouse complemented by manual testing with screen readers and keyboard navigation.
-Detailed report with prioritized actions.
+Automated testing with axe-core, complemented by manual tests with screen readers (NVDA, JAWS, VoiceOver) and keyboard navigation.
+Detailed report with prioritized actions — from €2,480 fixed price.

 Technical Remediation